Dominik7131/Conceptual-Modeling-LLM-Assistant/data/56-2001-extract-llm-assistant-test-case/relationships_short.md

 - {"name": "has a component", "inference": "structural component of a vehicle is a component of the vehicle", "source_entity": "Vehicle", "target_entity": "StructuralComponent", "cardinality": "1..1 --> 1..*"}
 - {"name": "manufactures vehicle", "inference": "manufacturer is a person who manufactures a vehicle", "source_entity": "Manufacturer", "target_entity": "Vehicle", "cardinality": "1..1 --> 0..*"}
 - {"name": "has a structural system", "inference": "Vehicle system means any structural system of a vehicle", "source_entity": "Vehicle", "target_entity": "VehicleSystem", "cardinality": "1..1 --> 1..*"}
-- {"name": "owns", "inference": "information on the owner of a road vehicle", "source_entity": "Owner", "target_entity": "Vehicle", "cardinality": "1..1 --> 0..*"}
+- {"name": "owns", "inference": "information on the owner ... of a road vehicle", "source_entity": "Owner", "target_entity": "Vehicle", "cardinality": "1..1 --> 0..*"}
 - {"name": "operates", "inference": "information on the operator of a road vehicle", "source_entity": "Operator", "target_entity": "Vehicle", "cardinality": "1..1 --> 0..*"}
 - {"name": "insured by", "inference": "vehicle has been covered by a third party insurance", "source_entity": "Vehicle", "target_entity": "ThirdPartyInsurance", "cardinality": "1..1 --> 1..1"}
 - {"name": "insures vehicle", "inference": "insurance contract shall always contain the particulars of the vehicle", "source_entity": "InsuranceContract", "target_entity": "Vehicle", "cardinality": "1..1 --> 1..1"}
 - {"name": "specifies", "inference": "Green Card means a certificate ... for the vehicle specified in the certificate", "source_entity": "GreenCard", "target_entity": "Vehicle", "cardinality": "1..1 --> 1..1"}
-- {"name": "has body work", "inference": "for a road vehicle it is stated: colour of bodywork", "source_entity": "RoadVehicle", "target_entity": "Vehicle", "cardinality": "1..1 --> 1..1"}

 ### VehicleType
 - {"name": "has type", "inference": "type of road vehicle is defined as a set of road vehicles", "source_entity": "RoadVehicle", "target_entity": "VehicleType", "cardinality": "0..* --> 1..1"}
-- {"name": "includes variant", "inference": "vehicle type may include versions", "source_entity": "VehicleType", "target_entity": "VehicleTypeVariant", "cardinality": "1..1" *- "0..*"}
+- {"name": "includes variant", "inference": "vehicle type may include versions", "source_entity": "VehicleType", "target_entity": "VehicleTypeVariant", "cardinality": "1..1 *- 0..*"}
-- {"name": "includes version", "inference": "vehicle type may include variants", "source_entity": "VehicleType", "target_entity": "VehicleTypeVersion", "cardinality": "1..1" *- "0..*"}
+- {"name": "includes version", "inference": "vehicle type may include variants", "source_entity": "VehicleType", "target_entity": "VehicleTypeVersion", "cardinality": "1..1 *- 0..*"}

 ### MotorisedVehicle